-For most of us when we were really young, like toddler-aged, our parents were the closest things to super heroes.
+For most of us when we were really young, like toddler-aged, our parents were the closest things to super heros.
 Our mothers were beautiful, our daddies had super human strength and both of them were smart so we trusted their judgment.
 Then something changed.
 Call it puberty, call it experience, call it our parents’ very real flaws, whatever it is there comes a time when we start realizing our parents don’t know everything but we, their offspring, we definitely do.
 No one needs to tell us anything because it’s our life to live and in our minds, we’ve done all the growing and maturing we need to.
 Ironically, right around this same time most of our parents are talking to us more than ever, trying to guide us in the right direction.
 While we may not have appreciated what they had to say, with a little time and a lot of maturity, we came to see the truth behind their words.

 1. Your attitude is not cute

 I hit puberty pretty early, so my teenage angst started when I was like 10.
 I had a problem with everything.
 Everything got on my nerves, everything was beneath me, no one understood me.
-In essence, woe was the 10 year old, perfectly healthy, well-fed, loved and cared for me.
+In essence, woe was the 10-year-old, perfectly healthy, well-fed, loved and cared for me.
 I’d probably still be walking around with a stank face if it weren’t for my mother telling me, with a look of slight disgust and severe irritation that my lil attitude was not cute.
 Whoa.
 My pre-adolescent mind was blown.
 While I could have ignored the truth, I really took heed to my mother’s words.
 And I’m so glad I did.
-While, we’re not all like this, we know the last thing the world needs is another black woman with an attitude.
+While we’re not all like this, we know the last thing the world needs is another black woman with an attitude.